Desvart/Bitburner-by-Dek/doc/backlog.md

 ## Build module
 * Split two config, one for PROD (Teams) and one for INTG (Firefox)
 * Split the code between the release branch and the dev branch
+* Add a script in the build folder to copy/update code of specific module from intg to prod folders
-* Develop a script to automatically deploy the prod code to the game https://github.com/moriakaice/bitburner/blob/master/src/initHacking.js
+* Develop a script to automatically download the prod code to the game https://github.com/moriakaice/bitburner/blob/master/src/initHacking.js
 * Write the README.md file